 There are several tools for social listening available.
-Here are top five tools you can use to enhance your social listening:
+Here are the top five tools you can use to enhance your social listening:

 What are the Challenges of Social Listening?

 Social listening can be challenging because of the amount and variety of online data that you need to filter, sort, and analyze.
-You may have to deal with irrelevant, inaccurate, information that can wrench your results or waste your time.
+You may have to deal with irrelevant, inaccurate information that can wrench your results or waste your time.

 Maximize Your Marketing Efforts with Social Listening

-Brands can use this tool to embrace and scale different sentiments of their audience.
+Brands can use this tool to embrace and scale the different sentiments of their audience.
 Social listening is a key practice for analyzing how people perceive your brand and how they behave around your products and services.
 Such interaction between brand and audience helps identify pain points and also helps brand advocates spread positive messages related to your brand.
 This tool can influence decision-making for marketers, and they’ll make informed decisions for their marketing campaigns.